aio-libs/aiokafka/docs/producer.rst

     record = await fut

 While any number of batches may be created, only a single batch per partition is sent at a time.
-Additional calls to ``send_batch()`` against the same partition will wait for the inflight batch to be delivered before sending.
+Additional calls to :meth:`~.AIOKafkaProducer.send_batch` against the same partition will wait for the inflight batch to be delivered before sending.

-Upon delivery, ``record.offset`` will match the batch's first message.
+Upon delivery, the ``record``'s :attr:`~.structs.RecordMetadata.offset` will match the batch's first message.